 Since your website may be the first exposure a consumer has to your business, you want to keep your website as professional as possible while making it absolutely clear exactly what your business does.

 Equally important is providing contact information.
 So make sure that your website at least features your business address and telephone or fax numbers.
 Email is another great option, which provides website visitors the chance to communicate directly from the site.
 If you offer email contact information on your site, make certain you have someone check the incoming email regularly.
 Unanswered email is a surefire way of irritating a customer.

 How often should my business’s website be updated?

 Internet users have become accustomed to up-to-the-minute news and information, so it’s a good idea to keep your website as current as possible.
 Not every website needs to be updated every day, but you want to make certain that all the information you have on it is accurate.
 When aspects of your business change, make sure that your website reflects those changes as soon as possible.
 This includes people who join or leave the company, changes in client-relevant company policies, events sponsored by your firm, or products and services offered.

 Even if your business isn’t a whirlwind of change, it’s probably a good thing to alter your web site’s appearance every so often, or add company news and information that can be updated weekly or monthly.
 This is especially important from a search engine marketing (SEM) aspect.

-What are the web hosting aspects I should be concerned about?
+What are the web hosting aspects with which I should be concerned?